hphelion/documentation/devplatform/stackato/user/deploy/buildpack.html.md

 ### Legacy Buildpack[](#legacy-buildpack "Permalink to this headline")

-The legacy buildpack is is special meta-buildpack for deploying applications configured for Cloud Foundry v1 without the need for extensive reconfiguration.
+The legacy buildpack is a special meta-buildpack for deploying applications configured for Cloud Foundry v1 without the need for extensive reconfiguration.

 To use the Legacy buildpack: specify the `framework` type for your application (e.g. php, play, rails3, sinatra, java\_web, java\_ee, etc.).
 You can optionally